Taking time to meal prep dinners always sounds like a great idea until you actually start to do it, right?

 After it’s done you’re always thankful you took the time to do it, right?
 Growing up, my dad always told me, “You have to take time to make time”.
 Translation: Take the time to do the thing, so you can enjoy having the time later on.

-I’m sharing with you today my 3 favorite ways to cut time on dinner prep quickly, seamlessly, and easily.
+I’m sharing with you today my alll my favorite ways to cut time on dinner prep quickly, seamlessly, and easily.

 These prep tips help you work meal prep into your normal day – not find the time you don’t have.

-They’re my time-saving meal prep hacks and tips, and the things I do every week to get my dinners meal prepped ahead of time so I don’t find myself rushing around in the evening… or throwing in the towel and ordering pizza, instead #guilty
+They’re my time-saving meal prep hacks and tips, and the things I do every week to get my dinners meal prepped ahead of time so I don’t find myself rushing around in the evening… instead of just throwing in the towel and ordering pizza #guilty

 Meal Prep Dinner Time-Saving Hack #1: Double it up.